Etale and crystalline companions, II: Uniformities for isocrystals on curves

 We will derive the desired bound by analyzing both sides of this congruence.
-On one hand, by the Grothendieck--Ogg--Shafarevich formula \cite[Proposition~2.4.2]{kedlaya-companions}, $L(\calE^{\otimes (q-1)}, T)$ is a rational function of degree $(q-1)r (2g-2+m)$; this bound remains valid upon reduction modulo $\varpi$.
+On one hand, by the Grothendieck--Ogg--Shafarevich formula \cite[Proposition~2.4.2]{kedlaya-companions}, $L(\calE^{\otimes (q-1)}, T)$ is a rational function of degree $(q-1)r (2g-2+m)$; its reduction modulo $\varpi$ thus has degree at most $(q-1)r (2g-2+m)$.
 On the other hand,

 and the first factor equals $(1-T)^{-1}(1-\#(k)T)^{-1}$ times a polynomial with constant term 1; after reducing modulo $\varpi$, we obtain a rational function of degree at least $m-1 + \deg_k(W)$.
 Comparing these estimates yields the desired result. \end{proof}